 Lady of the Night

 A girl is standing by side of the road.
 She is tall and slender and beautiful.
 She is also cold.
-I watch as she shivers, and my conscious tells me to take her the warm jacket sitting comfortably on the backseat of my black Toyota Corolla.
-I don't listen to my conscious.
+I watch as she shivers, and my conscience tells me to take her the warm jacket sitting comfortably on the backseat of my black Toyota Corolla.
+I don't listen to it.

 Instead, I take out the camera, its Nikon and brown.
 One, two, three.
 There, she has gone from just an object in my eyesight to a high resolution image in the camera I just borrowed.
 I smile as I look at the image.

 In it, I see her.
 Her short black tight dress clinging to her body, her brown ankle leather boots, her brown small purse, her long braided hair.
 I see it all and I see more.
 I see the sadness in her eyes, the discomfort in the way she stands, the distress in the way her left hand holds her purse, the anger beneath it all.

 The image has Pain written all over it.

 I focus my attention back to her.
 She seems anxious now.
 Is it because it's getting late?
 I glance at my wrist watch.
 It's ten minutes past nine.
 It's not that late baby, stay longer, entertain me; my mind pleads with her.

 My mind is not that powerful though.
 She seems more anxious now.
 She open her purse and unsurprisingly pulls out a phone.A minute later, she is holding it by her ear.
 I don't get to hear her voice, or what she talks about with the person on the other line.
 I can only read her face, and her body and may I say, her soul.

 She is happy to be talking to this person, I gather as I see the smile on her red painted lips.
 She is happy but not elated, if she were talking to me, I am sure she will be more than elated.
 She laughs a little a few minutes into the conversation and I watch as the pain is washed away from her.
 This person, whoever it is, has that ability to take away her pain.
 I do not like that.